This article explains how to access and validate the AI-generated analysis for each document in the Document Analyzer.

 You'll learn how to review the details of individual documents, and approve or correct the AI's classification, extracted data, and rule evaluation, ensuring the analysis meets your standards before submission.

 Validation requires a co-pilot user to approve or correct different aspects of the AI analysis.
-There are three aspects of the AI analysis that require validation for each document:
+There are three aspects of the AI analysis that require validation for each document class:

-To validate the AI analysis of a document:
+To validate the AI analysis of a document class:

-• If the classification is correct, click the thumbs up.
+If the classification is correct for this page, click the thumbs up.

-• If there are multiple pages of this document, do this for all the pages.
+If there are multiple pages of this document, make sure to either approve or change the classification for all pages.

 If the AI classification is incorrect, you can manually assign a different classification.
 Some available classifications may not have been trained on the AI model, but using them improves accuracy and can help to train the model for future use.